 This type of splash guard has a sturdy rim and wire mesh screen inside it.
 It is a durable, rust-resistant, and long-lasting item.

-The fine wire mesh blocks most spatter while lets all the steam to escape, which keeps fried food crispy.
+The fine wire mesh blocks most spatter while letting all the steam escape, which keeps fried food crispy.
 You can see through the mesh and monitor the cooking process.